Infineon/mtb-example-btsdk-ble-throughput/README.md

 ### In Command-line Interface (CLI):

-1. Install ModusToolbox 2.x.

-2. In Windows, run Cygwin by clicking on the *Cygwin.bat* file from the  *<install_folder>\ModusToolbox\tools_2.x\modus-shell* folder.
+1. In Windows, run Cygwin by clicking on the *Cygwin.bat* file from the  *<install_folder>\ModusToolbox\tools_2.x\modus-shell* folder.
 The default install folder is the user's home directory.
 All the following steps should be run from inside the Cygwin window.

-3. Go to the directory that you want to use for your workspace.
+2. Go to the directory that you want to use for your workspace.
 Use the `mkdir <directory>` command to create the new directory and run the `cd <directory>` command.

-4. Clone the *wiced\_btsdk* repo first.
+3. Clone the *wiced\_btsdk* repo first.
 As mentioned earlier, this project contains the SDK used by all apps.
 You will need to create this project just once in the working directory.
 For example:
    ```
    > git clone https://github.com/cypresssemiconductorco/wiced_btsdk
    ```
-5. Clone the app repo *mtb-example-btsdk-ble-throughput*.
+4. Clone the app repo *mtb-example-btsdk-ble-throughput*.
 The application repo directory should be at the same folder level as *wiced_btsdk*.
 For example:
    ```
    > git clone https://github.com/cypresssemiconductorco/mtb-example-btsdk-ble-throughput
    ```

-6. The *wiced_btsdk* repo contains references to other repos.
+5. The *wiced_btsdk* repo contains references to other repos.
 To download all the required collateral, navigate to the *wiced_btsdk* folder and use the `make getlibs` command.
 For example:
    ```
    > cd wiced_btsdk
    > make getlibs
    ```
-7. Navigate into the *GATT_server* application folder from the *wiced_btsdk* folder.
+6. Navigate into the *GATT_server* application folder from the *wiced_btsdk* folder.
 To build the application using the default target (CYW920819EVB-02), run the `make build` command:
    ```
    > cd ../mtb-example-btsdk-ble-throughput/GATT_server
    > make build